 Screens are a fact of life… for life.
-For better or for worse we are stuck with them, and until through evolution our eyes and brains adapt to our prolonged usage of gadgets, we will have to balance the time we spend on and off it.
+For better or for worse we are stuck with them, and until through evolution our eyes and brains adapt to our prolonged usage of gadgets, we will have to balance the time we spend on and off them.

-Understandably, our eyes are the most impacted by excessive screen-time.
-Continually staring at either our laptops or mobiles causes eye strain, dry eye syndrome, headaches and blurred vision eventually leading to degenerative diseases of the eye.
+Understandably, our eyes are the most impacted by excessive screen time.
+Continually staring at either our laptops or mobiles causes eye strain, dry eye syndrome, headaches, and blurred vision eventually leading to degenerative diseases of the eye.

 So how can we protect our eyes?

 First off, check your posture while sitting at your desk.
 Try and sit straight, your feet firmly on the floor, your knees at right angles.
-Make sure you position your screen so it is at eye-level and your arms are supported and at 90-degree angles as you tap the keyboard.
+Make sure you position your screen so it is at eye level and your arms are supported and at 90-degree angles as you tap the keyboard.

-Next adjust the settings of your device.
+Next, adjust the settings of your device.

 Adjust the light, brightness, and other screen settings to suit your preference.
 Most modern-day mobiles and laptops have settings that allow you to reduce the blue light emitted.
-You can set preferences in such a way that your screen light changes from a predominantly blue to a predominantly yellow at night.
+You can set preferences in such a way that your screen light changes from predominantly blue to predominantly yellow at night.

 Take adequate breaks to relax your eyes.